 On 31 March 2004, the IET published Amendment No. 2 to BS 7671: 2001 which specified new cable core colours for all fixed wiring in UK electrical installations.
 These new core colours 'harmonize' the United Kingdom with the practice in mainland Europe.

 Fixed cable core colours up to 2006

-- Single-phase supplies red line conductors, black neutral conductors, and green combined with yellow for earth conductors. - Three-phase supplies red, yellow and blue line conductors, black neutral conductors and green combined with yellow for earth conductors.
+Single-phase supplies red line conductors, black neutral conductors, and green combined with yellow for earth conductors.

 Figure 3.37 Wiring colours are standard in the UK.